Draft.dev

 You can do this in several different ways.
 You can hire a developer advocate – someone with a technical background who will champion your product at live events.
 Large software companies like Microsoft and Amazon have teams of these people traveling worldwide to give talks, lead training sessions, and write content about their company’s products.

 Another option is to hire software developers to contribute case studies or blog posts to your site.
 During my years as a software developer I wrote blog posts for several companies whose products I used.
-I was paid several hundred dollars per post, and the company got some unique technical material for their marketing efforts.
+I was paid several hundred dollars per post, and the company got some unique technical material for their content growth engine efforts.

 Tip 2: Spend Time With Developers Online